Boss: Just get us inside without killing the squad, okay, Scorch?

 - Land Mine Goes "Click!": In addition to emitting an audible beeping noise before exploding, a land mine is equipped with bright LEDs.
 If it's touched by the player's crosshairs, a red dome showing its radius appears, joined with a verbal warning by Boss or one of the other commandos concerning its presence.
 Furthermore, a mine only explodes if the player or his teammates are standing within its radius, allowing them to crouch-walk up to it in order to disarm it.

 - Fixer: Don't get near the mines unless crouched!

 - Large Ham: The Trandoshan Heavy Assault Mercenaries.
 Oddly enough, this is telegraphed by the subtitles designating them as "Trando HAMs."

-- Leet Lingo: Scorch will occasionally say "No one can match my l33t hax0r skillz!" when ordered to slice a computer terminal.
+- L33t L1ng0: Scorch will occasionally say "No terminal can match my l33t hax0r skillz!" when ordered to slice a computer terminal.
 Yes.
 He really does.◊

 - Let's Split Up, Gang:

 - This is done once at the beginning and then about two-thirds of the way through the Geonosis campaign.